DimitriChrysafis/ModelViewer/README.md

 # Model Viewer
-A way to view 3d models but with a few tricks up the sleeve
+A way to view 3d models but with a few tricks up the sleeve. read the code i made it easy to understand-

 <div style="display: flex; justify-content: center;">
 <img src="demo.gif" width="600" height="400">